KristiyanDinev/DevNotes/security/cors_corp_csp_explained.md

 }
 ```

-#### Scenario 2: Implementing a Strict CSP
+#### CSP Implementation Implementation as Strict

-**Non-Code Explanation:**
 You're building a banking application and want the strictest possible security.
-You want to disable inline scripts completely, require subresource integrity for third-party resources, and report any violations to your security team.
+You want to disable inline scripts completely, require subsource integrity for third-party resources, and report any violations to your security team.

-**Server Configuration:**
+**Server Code Examples**

+**Java**
 ```java
 // Java
 @WebFilter("/*")